 Email marketing is an incredibly effective and accessible way of engaging customers and driving sales for any business.
-It has the strongest ROI of any marketing channel, returning $32 for every $1 invested.
-And it has an incredible reach, with half of the world’s population set to use email by 2022.
+It has the strongest ROI of any marketing channel, returning $40 for every $1 invested.
+And it has an incredible reach, with 4.7 billion people — more than half of the world’s population — set to use email by 2026.

-In fact, while most technology gets replaced over time, email has traversed the technical and digital revolution almost unscathed.
-It’s more popular than ever as a means of communication, with 124.5 billion business emails and around 111.1 billion consumer emails sent every day in 2018, and it constantly adapts to changes in technology and buying habits.
+While most technologies get replaced over time, email has survived the technical and digital revolution mostly unscathed.
+It’s more popular than ever as a means of communication, with 347.3 billion emails sent every day in 2023, and it constantly adapts to changes in technology and buying habits.

 The first ever email was sent in 1971 by Ray Tomlinson, a programmer working on MIT’s Arpanet project, the precursor of today’s Internet.
 In 1978, the inaugural email marketing campaign was launched to 400 recipients from Digital Equipment Corp.
 This pioneering marketing blast resulted in $13 million in sales, equivalent to about $78.8 million in today’s terms.

 When the Internet went live in 1991, email was primarily used by universities and for corporate communications.
 It was out of reach for the general public.
 This all changed in 1996 when Hotmail launched the first free web-based email service.
 In one giant step, Hotmail opened a direct line of communication to a potential 20 million American Internet users.
 Marketers knew a good thing when they saw it, and they jumped in headfirst.